Things to do before you start Laurus Ryecroft

 - Find out all you can about any of these famous creative designers: Sir James Dyson, Dame Zara Hadid, Coco Chanel, Jimmy Choo.

-- Take a trip to a toy shop and have a look at the soft toys.
+- Take a trip to a toy shop if possible and have a look at the soft toys.
 What do you like about the soft toys?
 Could any of the soft toys be improved in any way?

 - Find out three facts about cotton.